 - 7. You may adjust Angle to get different rendering views.
 The default top/down view is best for stitching quality assessment. - 8.
-Optimize the image quality as necessary (2D Gain, 4D Gain and UD Clarity). - If desired, select a Color map to colorize the volume rendering.
+Optimize the image quality as necessary (2D Gain, 4D Gain and UD Clarity). - Turn on HD Live display to simulate light propagation and scattering through tissue. - Turn off HD Live and If desired, select a Color map to colorize the volume rendering.
 The Depth color maps use a combination of colors to improve depth perception.